Aadukalam: Development

 A lot of research has gone into the script.
 I was born and brought up in Chennai and to learn new things, I had to unlearn many.
 I went to Madurai with a script in mind, but I had to change the script to accommodate reality.
 To make my film authentic, we have cast people who belong to the sub-cult.
 I even share credits for scriptwriting with Vikram Sukumaran [sic], who hails from Madurai.

 — — Vetrimaaran in an interview with V. Lakshmi of The Times of India.

 Following the success of their 2007 collaboration Polladhavan, the entire team of that film — director Vetrimaaran, lead actor Dhanush, producer S. Kathiresan, and music director G. V. Prakash Kumar — collaborated again for Aadukalam.
 Vetrimaaran spent a period of two years in Madurai to understand the local dialect and lifestyle of the people living there.
 Aadukalam was the first film of Vetrimaaran to have a production office set up outside of Chennai.
 Vetrimaaran took a year to complete the screenplay, script, and dialogues for Aadukalam and held a bounded script for the venture, which is considered rare in Tamil films.
 Vetrimaaran narrated only half of the film's script to Dhanush before the latter was impressed with it and agreed to act in the film.
 The film was initially titled Seval, but since the rights to the title were already taken by director Hari for his project with Bharath, Vetrimaaran decided to rename his film as Aadukalam.
-Vetrimaaran revealed that the idea of the story was inspired from several international films such as, Caché, Amores perros, Babel, Tamil films Thevar Magan, Virumaandi, Paruthiveeran and novels Roots: The Saga of an American Family and Shantaram, which mentioned during the end credits.
+Vetrimaaran revealed that the idea of the story was inspired from several films both international and local such as Caché, Amores perros, Babel, Powder Keg, Thevar Magan, Virumaandi, and Paruthiveeran as well as novels such as Roots: The Saga of an American Family and Shantaram, which are mentioned during the end credits.